deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> Table 1 presents a comparison of various web agents' performance on the WebArena benchmark, highlighting the relative improvement achieved through policy optimization with and without the proposed world model.
+> The table presents a comparison of the success rates of different web agents on the WebArena benchmark, highlighting the relative performance improvement achieved through policy optimization.

 {{< table-caption >}}